Part of the Technical Health audit

 The bottom line

-A privacy policy is expected by visitors, required by rules, and mandatory for most third-party services.
-Create one that reflects your actual data practices, link it from your footer, and update it when your tools change.
-It protects your business and builds visitor trust.
+A privacy page is expected by users, required by rules, and needed for most third-party tools.
+Create one that reflects your actual data handling, link it from your footer, and update it when your tools change.
+It guards your firm and builds user trust.

 Example findings from a scan